Paramesh-4S4/Class-notes-site/README.md

 # 📚 Class Notes Site – B.Tech ECE (R23)

-A simple front-end website for accessing B-Tech ECE class notes.
 The website includes an email entry screen and a notes section with clickable links.